tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > A YANG container for a list of named path constraints.
 Each named path constraint is composed of a set of constraints that can be applied during path computation.
 A named path constraint can be applied to multiple TE Tunnels.
 Path constraints may also be specified directly under the TE Tunnel.
-The path constraint specified under the TE Tunnel take precedence over the path constraints derived from the referenced named path constraint.
-A named path constraint entry can be formed up of the following path constraints:
+The path constraints specified under the TE Tunnel take precedence over the path constraints derived from the referenced named path constraint.
+A named path constraint entry can be formed of the path constraints shown in {{fig-named-constraints}}:

 ~~~~~
      |  +--rw named-path-constraints